hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 ## Getting stakeholder estimates via questionnaires

-We received only few answers and in most cases they were not in ranges.
-The following diagram shows the stakeholder estimates for the four
+We received only few answers and in most cases they were not given in ranges.
+The following diagram shows the stakeholder estimates for the four questions:
-questions:

 1. In reference year 2020 around 67% of produced crops N which were not exported were used to feed animals.
 The remaining were used for